Monday, January 16, 2023

 Escarole History - Escarole aka Scariola is believed to be native to Sicily.
 It’s a signature ingredient in the Italian soup known as StracciatellaFrom a very early period escarole was used as a vegetable by the Egyptians, Greeks and Romans, then spread to the British Isles in the 1500s and was brought to North America by English colonists.

 Chef Gardener Notes - Escarole is one of the most hardy greens and you can grow it in all seasonsPlant escarole in full sun in well-draining soil that is amended with compost to aid in water retention.
 And if you cut off the grown leaves just above soil level; it will re-sprout for a continuous harvest.
-It’s one of those beautiful self-maintained and ambitious veggies that loves to thrive!
+It’s one of those beautiful self-maintained and ambitious vegetables that loves to thrive!

-Happy Planting & Cooking, make life delicious!
+Happy Planting & Cooking!

 Chef Ellie Lavender

-Vegan Mediterranean Personal Chef
+Plant-Based Mediterranean Personal Chef

-Culinary & Wine Pairing Instructor
+Culinary & Wine Pairing Instructor | Event Caterer

 Lavender Design + Cuisine